Sam Sokolow

-Sam Sokolow (born July 3, 1969) is an American film and television producer and Chairman of Nice Media Studios, a production company based in Los Angeles, CA.
+Sam Sokolow (born July 3, 1969) is an American film and television producer and President of Sammy Nice Inc., a production company based in South Carolina, New York and Los Angeles, CA. He is also currently a Professor of Practice of film production at Clemson University.

 Early life

 Samuel Wolfe Sokolow was born and raised in Manhattan, New York City in 1969.
 His father Mel Sokolow (1933–1992) and his mother Diane were both producers on various film and television programs in the 1970s.
 His older sister, Betsy, is a publicist and producer.
 His older brother, Alec Sokolow, is an Oscar-nominated screenwriter.
 He spent a significant portion of his childhood socializing with his parents’ actor and producer friends.
 He credits these early years with his decision to be a producer.

 Sokolow attended Boston University largely because that was the only school he could find that allowed him to begin a hands-on film curriculum as a freshman.
 He graduated with a Communications degree in 1991.
-Though he bounced around between various jobs, even working as a journalist and crime reporter for a time, Sokolow eventually decided to enter the entertainment industry full-time in 1997.
+Though he bounced around between various jobs in media, even working as a journalist and crime reporter for a time, Sokolow eventually decided to enter the film industry full-time in 1997.